rails-girls-summer-of-code/summer-of-code/blog/_posts/team-selection-for-2014.md

 twitter: railsgirlssoc
 ---

 After 60 hours of rating ~100 applications for 7 spots, we now are proud to say: we made the first step.
-We selected the first 7 teams and will let them know throughout the day via email and ask if they accept.
-BUT, this means that we still have 3 spots for teams left that could be accepted, given that we fund them.
+We selected the first 7 teams and will notify them know throughout the day via email.
+BUT this means, we still have 3 spots for teams left, which could be accepted, provided that we get funding for them.

 <a href="http://railsgirlssummerofcode.org/campaign/"><img src="/img/3seatsleft.png" width="650"></a>

-We are currently at 73k which means that we still need 17k to fund the last seats.
-So please help us fund them and make us able to take on three other wonderful teams and make their dreams of a summer of code come true.
+We are currently at 74 k, that means we still need only 16k to fund those last seats.
+So please help us fund them and make us able to take on 3 other wonderful teams, and make their dreams of a Summer of Code come true.

-In short: If you haven't heard from us, don't lose hope!
+In short: If you haven't heard from us: don't lose hope.
 We still have 3 team spots left!

 So let's [help fund them](http://railsgirlssummerofcode.org/campaign/) and start another summer with 10 awesome teams!